VULTR Virtual Server vs DigitalOcean vs Linode vs Cloudways

 Let’s start with the PROS because I think VULTR is doing a fantastic job and they have built an excellent and affordable cloud platform (Sorry for my bias but this is what I do for a living).

-- Account creation on VULTR is by far the easiest I’ve had to deal with while creating my VPS series.
-But, I also want to note that they also offer 2-factor login in case you want more security.
+#1.
+Account creation on VULTR is by far the easiest I’ve had to deal with while creating my VPS series.
+But, I also want to note that they also offer a 2-factor login in case you want more security.

-- For some, it might matter that VULTR is a U.S. based company with their headquarters in Matawan, New Jersey.
+#7.
+For some, it might matter that VULTR is a U.S.-based company with its headquarters in Matawan, New Jersey.